peychart/chef-nodeAttributes/README.md

 ## Usage

- Default attributes can be definied in a data bag whose item is the fqdn of the node.
+ Default attributes can be definied in a data bag whose items are the fqdn of the nodes.
 Then, an other cookbook can be applied...

  (1): Dots are not allowed (only alphanumeric), substitute by underscores